Skip to content

 4. Writes CPM output fields back to Task rows

-5. Broadcasts a schedule_updated WebSocket event to all connected clients
+5. Broadcasts a cpm_complete WebSocket event (plus per-task task_dates_updated deltas) to all connected clients

 If the lock is already held, the task re-queues itself with a 10-second countdown.